 There’s no better way to see the Weeki Wachee than in a kayak and, if you’re lucky, you’ll meet the original mermaids — the endangered West Indies manatee.

-To handle the crowds, the state now limits the number of boats that can launch at Weeki Wachee Springs State Park to 70 kayaks an hour.
-Even if you bring your own boat, as we did, the park asks that you make a reservation to launch to help them keep under the 70 boats per hour.(Nearby residents say those limits are not enough and are pushing for more restrictions.)
+To handle the crowds, in November 2018 the state started limiting the number of boats that can launch at Weeki Wachee Springs State Park to 280 individuals per day.
+Even if you bring your own boat, as we did, the park asks that you make a reservation to launch to help them keep under the limit.

 When we arrived on a perfect November Saturday morning, the operation there was a well-staffed assembly line and there were two dozen sorority girls preparing to begin their kayak trip.